 In general, you can cancel your package tour at any time but the question always arises whether you will be able to get a refund.
 One can hope for the entire refund of the package tour only if the flight irregularity significantly affects the entire travel service and its expected recreational value.
 This is true, for example, if passengers miss the departure of their cruise ship due to a flight irregularity and cannot take part in the cruise, or the trip cannot be taken due to new pandemic regulations.
 In other cases, you should read the contract you signed with a tour operator thoroughly and decide whether to accept new flight times or discuss further options directly with your tour operator.

 If your package holiday was severely affected by a flight delay or flight cancellation, you can always contact MYFLYIGHT.
 To avoid the financial risk, as well as the time-consuming and stressful nature of the process, you can delegate your case to us.
 We are experts in passenger rights, and we can help you get the compensation you are entitled to.
 With MYFLYRIGHT you can check if you have a claim for compensation for free – www.myflyright.com.
 If you wish, MYFLYRIGHT will pursue your case against the tour operator without any cost risk.
-Only in successful cases is a service fee of 25% plus VAT charged, saving the passenger time and stress.

 In case of a 3 hours flight delay at arrival

 In case of a cancelled flight 14 days before departure